Guide for postgraduate students

 (Relevant literature review, methods used/developed, results, discussion and work-plan for the next year, transferable skills courses attended etc).

-** The Assessment Committee will be comprised of one or more members of the CRH Postgraduate Studies Committee and an external (independent) assessor.
+** The Thesis Committee will be comprised of 1 member of the CRH Postgraduate Studies Committee and an external (independent) assessor as arranged following your 10 week research plan meeting.

-Note that if either of a student’s supervisors are members of the Postgraduate Studies Committee, they will not be present during any face-to-face meeting between the Committee and the student unless this is specifically requested and agreed by the student.
+Note: If any of a student’s supervisors are members of the CRH Postgraduate Studies Committee, they will not be present during any face-to-face meeting between the Thesis Committee and the student unless this is specifically requested and agreed by the student.

 From August 2015, a student-initiated review reporting process will be carried out through the Universities EUCLID system.
-Students will receive emails directly, detailing the requirements.
+Students and supervisors will receive emails directly, detailing the requirements.
+Please do contact the Centre’s PG Administrator initially if there are any problems completing this.

-If the Assessment Committee has reported that progress has not been satisfactory and/or an extension of the probationary period has been recommended, a meeting with the Postgraduate Studies Committee to discuss the work plan for the second year will be required.
+If the Thesis Committee has reported that progress has not been satisfactory and/or an extension of the probationary period has been recommended, a meeting with the Thesis Committee to discuss the work plan for the second year will be required.

-2nd year assessment.
-Students should submit a report updating their Postgraduate Studies Committee on progress.
+Students should submit a report updating their Thesis Committee on progress.
 A template can be made available but should include a background introduction, aims of the project, description of methods used/developed (and problems encountered), results obtained, and plans for future work.
 Add any details of courses attended and training received.

-Students will also be included in the Centre’s Research Clinic schedule.
-This involves a 30-minute oral presentation of work to date presented to the local scientific community.
+During your second year, students will also be included in the Centre’s Research Clinic schedule.
+This currently involves a 15 minute oral presentation of work to date, presented to the local scientific community followed by 5 minutes of questions.

 Submission of detailed thesis plan (chapter titles and list of their contents, plus an assessment of how much of the work is completed and how much remains to be done).
 Also include a Hypothesis, Aims and a Gantt chart timeline covering remaining work versus time and should again indicate where the project has changed from the 1st year report hypothesis and aims.
 Add any details of courses attended and training received.
 The thesis plan should be submitted two weeks prior to 3rd year assessment meeting.